Pinafore/nlp-hw/tfidf_guesser/README.md

 Extra Credit
 =
-You can get extra credit for submitting your system on the Codalab leaderboard.
+You can get extra credit for 1) improving the guesser and doing well in the Gradescope leaderboard 2) submitting your system on the [https://pinafore.github.io/qanta-leaderboard/ Codalab leaderboard].

-You're free to modify the code however you would like.
-You can get up to 10 points of extra credit depending on how well you do.
-E.g., if you just submit the code as is, you'll get three points.
-Doing something extra (e.g., tuning parameters) will get you more points.
+You're free to modify the code however you would like so long as it doesn't break the API.
+You can get up to 10 points of extra credit depending on how well you do and whether you submit to Codalab.
+* 3 points: submit baseline solution to Codalab
+* 4 points: do particularly well on the code compared to other Gradescope submissions
+* 3 points: do particularly well compared to other Codalab submissions (this will be hard to do!)

 Unit Tests
 =